robschaefer/course-project/README.md

 - convert activity codes to actual activity names
 - use melt() to create narrow dataset keeping Subject and Activity columns
 - use dcase() to create wide tidy data, aggregating and finding the mean of each subject-activity-variable occurance
+- perform substitutions to make variable names more descriptive
 - place tidy data in tinydata.txt